 Many Z-cars followed, including the excellent twin-turbo 300ZX of 1989.
 When the 350Z was launched in 2003, it revived the original Zed idea and hit the spot again.
 The 370Z is very much a natural development of the 350Z.

 Both in its spirit and in its execution, the Nissan 370Z is very much a natural progression from the old, much-loved 350Z.
 Although its styling is more modern and arguably more striking than before, it clearly emanates from the same gene pool and has similar proportions to those of its predecessor.
-Similarly, the convertible is an evolution of the previous version, but with an updated look and more usable features.

 You could easily make the assumption that Nissan has adhered to an age-old rule of car design in this instance – the one that says that if it ain’t broke, don’t fix it.
 Except that there are several important areas in which Nissan has improved the 370Z, mainly to make it better and/or less raucous to drive.